 Steaming unshucked corn on the cob is a simple and delicious way to prepare this summer favorite.
 The steaming process helps to retain the corn’s natural sweetness and juiciness, resulting in a perfectly cooked and flavorful corn on the cob.

-See also How long to cook corn in husk in oven
+See also How long does it take to cook smoked turkey legs

 Boiling Unshucked Corn